“HIV infection is no long a death sentence. With that comes a few complications.”

 We hope that you find the five conceptual perspectives above useful in navigating the mood challenges associated with chronic disease.
 Depression is often overlooked because the physical symptoms of HIV infection trump mental health concerns.
 At Finding My Psych, we believe that any holistic biopsychosocial approach to care should consider all aspects of the care journey.
 If you want more information about our most recommend approach to depression management, check out our two part podcast series on the CHANGES model.

 What do you think?
 Is there a sixth, or even seventh item you would add?
-Please be sure to leave your comment below.
+Please be sure to drop us an email with your ideas.
 Or, if you are shy, feel free to contact us with your suggestion through our contact form.